Top Journalists Are Flocking to Brands. Here’s WhyBy Natalie Burg February 19th, 2014

 Will the trend bleed journalism dry?
 Volpe, Lyons, and Hansen don’t seem too worried.
 In fact, all three expect the uptick in good writing gigs to give young talent a compelling reason to get into the journalism game and to produce better work when they do.

-“Publishing is getting better, more timely and is creating more useful, validated information,” Hansen said.
-“Crowdsource fact-checking is awesome.
+“Publishing is getting better, more timely, and is creating more useful, validated information,” Hansen said.
+“Crowdsourced fact-checking is awesome.
 It’s holding bloggers accountable, but it’s also holding professional news organizations’ feet to the fire.”

 Volpe also believes that having more professional journalists working for marketers is bound to do the same thing for brand publishing, but for the first time, accountability will come from the inside.